pantheon-systems/documentation/source/docs/articles/sites/domains.md

 ## Recommended DNS Records

 Each site’s base domain URL pattern determines which DNS records must be set in order for visitor traffic directed at the domain to resolve as expected.
-For every type of base domain, the Domains and SSL Tool on each environment of a Pantheon site will show the recommended DNS records.
+For every type of base domain, the Domains and SSL tool on each environment of a Pantheon site will show the recommended DNS records.
 These are the only records that should be set for a domain; any other value will result in a routing error.

-As Pantheon does not provide name servers, or have the ability to setup any domain records for sites, it is up to the site owner or technical contact to configure the domain, and verify that all records correspond to the recommendations shown in the Domains and SSL tool.
+As Pantheon does not provide name servers, or have the ability to set up any domain records for sites, it is up to the site owner or technical contact to configure the domain, and verify that all records correspond to the recommendations shown in the Domains and SSL tool.

 Root domains, often known as bare or naked domains, are most often in the format of `example.com`, and usually require DNS `A` records.
 Subdomains frequently match `www.example.com` and are set to DNS `CNAME` entries.
 The Domains and SSL tool will present the appropriate recommendation for a DNS record depending on whether the custom domain is a root or subdomain.